 Her little brow wrinkled and her smile turned to a befuddled frown.
 “Sick?”
-Her eyes went wide, her pupils shrank to tiny black dots, and in a trembling whisper she muttered, “Sick old man…”
+Her eyes went wide, her pupils shrank to tiny black dots.
+In a trembling whisper she muttered, “Sick old man.”

 John rushed forward as his daughter fainted, catching her just before she collapsed.
 Carefully, he placed her in bed and pulled the covers up around her pale, thin neck.
 Whatever illusion had caused her to look so healthy just moments before had passed.
 Now John could easily make out the sunken cheeks, the bruised eye sockets, the diseased complexion.
 “My poor little girl,” he whispered.

 He returned to his vigil by the far window, staring out at the orange glow of the street lamps.
 The odd shadow patterns from before were gone, each bar of darkness pointing in the proper direction.
 My poor little girl, with a paranoid madman for a father.

 A stirring caused John to turn, and he saw the lump that was Alice in her cocoon of blankets tossing in bed, and all at once John’s mouth went dry.
 The window over his daughter’s head was utterly black—not just the void of night.
 Something was out there, pressing against the glass.

 The covers over Alice’s body slowly pulled back.
 One sleepy arm reached up and found the window, feeling along its cool panes until it encountered the latch.
 John wanted to stop her, but already he could feel an icy draft slipping in, making its way straight across the room to where he leaned against the wall, transfixing him.

 Get out.
 Get out before she opens it and lets it in—